 We’ve all heard the opinion that among the different locations in the United States, western Washington is almost perpetually grey and rainy.
 While that may be the case in winter months, most of the west side is quite beautiful and temperate for much of the rest of the year.

 However, when it comes to one special west side region, an honest-to-goodness rain forest does actually exist!
 Located on the Olympic Peninsula inside of the Olympic National Park, this protected rain forest gets around twelve feet of rain per year.

-The Hoh Rain Forest is just one of four rain forests near Mount Olympus and the Blue Glacier on the Olympic Peninsula!
+The Hoh Rain Forest is just one of four Washington State rainforests near Mount Olympus and the Blue Glacier on the Olympic Peninsula!
 It is the only World Heritage Site and Biosphere Reserve by UNESCO in the area, and it just might be one of the most beloved sights in the entire state by residents, and visitors alike.

 Visiting the Hoh Rain Forest

 When visiting, you’ll want to start at the Hoh Rain Forest Visitor Center where you can find out a little bit of background information on the forest and use the restroom before setting out.
-For the choice of hikes, The Hoh River Trail, The Hall of Mosses Trail coming in at 0.8 miles, the Spruce Nature Trail at 1.2 miles or the 5 Mile Island hike which will take you deep into the forest and give you a well-rounded idea of its true beauty.
+For the choice of natural trail hikes, The Hoh River Trail, The Hall of Mosses Trail coming in at 0.8 miles, the Spruce Nature Trail at 1.2 miles or the 5 Mile Island hike which will take you deep into the forest and give you a well-rounded idea of its true beauty.

 There is no entrance fee to this beautiful forest, but a Discover Pass is required to get into the Olympic National Park which costs $11.50 per day, or $35 for the year.
 The Hoh Rain Forest is open to visitors year-round, but it’s recommended by those who have visited multiple times — go on the damp days!